nickrosener/flask-purple-powerbase/README.md

 This Flask API is designed to work with the Homebridge plugin [here](https://github.com/jbyerline/homebridge-purple-powerbase).

+### THIS API SHOULD BE ON A SEPARATE DEVICE FROM YOUR HOMEBRIDGE DEVICE AND IN CLOSE PROXIMITY TO YOUR BED!!!
+(Less than 10ft)

 The tutorial begins here:

 Please note, this has been tested on a RPI 0W and a RPI 4.
 The PI needs to have Bluetooth 4.0 Low Energy which to my